oqe/varanto/INSTRUCTIONS.md

 ### 1. Requirements

-Setup has only been tested on CentOS 7, but should work on any *nix system.
+Setup has only been tested on CentOS 7, but should work on UNIX-like systems.

-* <strong>OS</strong>: Linux-based
+* <strong>OS</strong>: UNIX-like
     * Python 3.4 or above
     * R, RStudio
         * BiomaRt, dplyr, Shiny, plotly, ggplot2 and other packages (check About from http://bioinformatics.uef.fi/varanto/)